Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 ## Economic Branch: Governance, Planning, and Public Utilities

 The economic branch is responsible for macroeconomic planning, the management of public utilities, and the coordination of cooperative production.
 It operates through assemblies composed of delegates from workers’ cooperatives and local councils.
-These assemblies set production targets, allocate resources, and oversee the operation of essential services such as energy, water, transportation, and communications.
+These assemblies  oversee the operation of essential services such as energy, water, transportation, and communications and serve as a clearing houses of financial information in order to assist People's Banks in their operation.
+Over time, the likely economic evolution will entail the replacement of market mechanisms with oversight by the economic branch, this will be deliberative process managed by the people in the other three branches of government.

 Public utilities are managed as cooperatives or public trusts, with oversight by the economic branch.
 Decisions regarding investment, maintenance, and service standards are made democratically, ensuring transparency and accountability.
-The economic branch also coordinates long-term planning, balancing immediate needs with sustainability and innovation.
+The economic branch also coordinates long-term planning, balancing immediate needs with sustainability and innovation by way of coordinating information.

 ---